ssvlabs/SIPs/sips/qbft_drop_redundant_bls.md

 The *proposal* base validation can just drop the BLS verification since it's never nested by any other messages.

-The *Instance*'s `BaseMessageValidation` function should call the `NoVerification` version, while to validate justifications or decided messages, the ´WithVerification` version should be called.
+The *Instance*'s `BaseMessageValidation` function should call the `IgnoreSignature` version, while to validate justifications or decided messages, the ´VerifySignature` version should be called.

 ### Validator